gwkokab/gwkokab/README.md

 [![Documentation Status](https://readthedocs.org/projects/gwkokab/badge/?version=latest)](https://gwkokab.readthedocs.io/en/latest/?badge=latest)
 [![CI](https://github.com/gwkokab/gwkokab/actions/workflows/ci.yml/badge.svg)](https://github.com/gwkokab/gwkokab/actions/workflows/ci.yml)

 GWKokab is a JAX-based gravitational-wave population inference toolkit.
-It is designed to be a high-performance, flexible and easy-to-use library for sampling from a wide range of gravitational-wave population models.
+It is designed to be a high-performance, flexible, easy-to-use library for sampling from a wide range of gravitational-wave population models.
 It is built on top of JAX, a high-performance numerical computing library, and is designed to be easily integrated into existing JAX workflows.

 If you would like to contribute, please see the [contributing guidelines](https://gwkokab.readthedocs.io/en/latest/dev_docs/contributing.html).

+> [!WARNING]
+> Our documentation is generally maintained, but tutorials are currently outdated.
+While the main documentation is largely current, some inconsistencies may exist.
+We greatly value community feedback – if you encounter any discrepancies, please submit an issue report to help us improve the documentation quality for all users.

 ## Citing GWKokab